Starting Sources for Renaissance Dance Reconstruction and Study

 16th century French dance

-relation between steps and music makes this very accessible; you can
+notation of the relation between steps and music makes this very

 17th century English Country Dance